guillaumemoreau/db-course/06_sql_ddl.md

   - `RENAME`
 - Add a column or a constraint
   - `ADD`
-- Modufy a column or a constraint
+- Modify a column or a constraint
   - `MODIFY`
 - Remove a column or a constraint
   - `DROP`